toughIQ/docker-owncloud-client/README.md

 If this parameter is set to `1`, it will also sync all hidden files within the specified ownCloud directory (equivalent to `owncloudcmd -h`)
 `Default: 0`
 ### SILENCE_OUTPUT
-If this parameter is set to `0`, output will be more verbose and might create huge log files, if it is set to `1` it will output will be silenced.
+If this parameter is set to `0`, output will be more verbose and might create huge log files, if it is set to `1` output will be silenced.
 `Default: 1`
 ### RUN_INTERVAL
 This specifies the interval in seconds at which the client will run and check for changes.